-You can still register new employees in your existing scheme under current legislation.
+You can still register new employees in your existing scheme as usual under current legislation.
+This can be done in either an average pay scheme or a contribution scheme.
 When you change your pension scheme is your decision as the employer, although this must be before 1 January 2028.
 At the time you decide to switch to the new pension system (before 1 January 2028), you will have to adjust your scheme accordingly.